goatgirl86/8_ETL_Movies/README.md

 ### Data Analyzed

 Movie data from:
---Wikipedia,
+- Wikipedia,
-Kaggle metadata,
+- Kaggle metadata,
-MovieLens rating data (from Kaggle)
+- MovieLens rating data (from Kaggle)

 ### Deliverables
 The deliverables for this assignment were: